marctorrellas/imdb/README.md

 │   ├── interim          <- Intermediate data that has been transformed.
 │   ├── processed        <- Data after applying some processing pipeline.
 │   └── raw              <- The original, immutable data dump.
 │
-├── models               <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks            <- Jupyter notebooks.
 │